valentingol/cliconfig/docs/processing.md

 These three operations are in `cliconfig.process_routines` and called `merge_processing`, `save_processing`, and `load_processing`, respectively.
-They takes as input a Config object that contains as we see the list of processing.
+They take as input a Config object that contains as we see the list of processing.

 Now, the trick is that sometimes we want to apply these operations to the processing themselves, particularly when we want to modify a part of the configuration instead